xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 ## Slack

 The basic plan is to have lesser channels.
-Lesser channels reduces context switching and also clutter in our minds.
+Lesser channels reduce context switching and also clutter in our minds.

-Currently, many of our channels are divided according to context which overlaps, i.e _#tech_ and _#development_ where the same people partake in the conversations, where the contents are about technology, but only separated based on where the technology is being used.
+Currently, many of our channels are divided according to a context which overlaps, i.e _#tech_ and _#development_ where the same people partake in the conversations, where the contents are about technology, but only separated based on where the technology is being used.

 There are also task related channels which are seldom used and are participated by the same people but are separated just for better context, like _#xoxzoblog_, _#xoxzohelpcenter_ and _#xoxzocorpsite_.
-These are where we send out requests and responses for a paricular task within that channel's context.
+These are where we send out requests and responses for a particular task within that channel's context.

 We also use Slack for ops alerts: When a server goes down or when a certain